jazzybones-www/jazzybones-www.github.io/root/about.md

 # about me

-i'm a college student studying computer science in the united states. i have another blog, but the "jazzybones" alter ego serves as my anonymous presence on the internet.
+i'm a college student studying computer science in the United States. i'm also a ghost trapped inside of a librebooted thinkpad from 2008. beep boop. this is my new corporeal form. i have learned to love my plastic prison and i never want to leave.

 pronouns: they/them